jayhamady/PI-Weather-Clock/README.md

     var forecastNumberHoursSkip = 2;
 ```

+`NOTE:`  All items can be customized and changed for your application.

 Change these variables to match your location, unit measurement, and desired update interval, and your part of the coding is done!

 ### <a name="configuringYourPi"></a>Configuring your Pi